Sivamani-18/JS-Courses/README.md

 ```

 ### Object.getOwnPropertyNames()
 Returns an array of all properties (including non-enumerable properties) found directly in a given object.
+[Back To Top](#table-of-contents)
 ```javascript
 var obj = {
     name: "John",